Thank you for reading our post, please rate this article at the end.

 Few outdoor places rival the breathtaking majesty of the Rocky Mountains, a chain stretching across 3,000 miles of the continent.
 The climate varies from dry steppes and high desert near the base to the cold and frozen tundra on the peaks.

-The American section of Rocky Mountain National Park alone features more than 60 mammalian species and 300 birds.
+The American section of Rocky Mountain National Park alone features over 60 mammalian species and more than 300 bird species.
 You can enjoy the splendor from one of the range’s many campsites, as long as you watch out for all that wildlife.
 This destination fits the bill if you’re seeking the ultimate nature getaway.

 What should you know before your excursion?
-What supplies do you need and how should you prepare?
-Here are the best campgrounds in the Rocky Mountains and how to protect yourself from wildlife while camping.
+What supplies do you need, and how should you prepare?
+Here are the best campgrounds in the Rocky Mountains, along with tips on how to protect yourself from wildlife while camping.

 The 5 Best Campgrounds in the Rocky Mountains